Theoretical and Empirical Advances in Forest Pruning: Testing conditions common to all experiments

 \section{Testing conditions common to all experiments}

-Similar to \cite{Breiman1996}, \cite{Wang2009} and \cite{Bernard2009}, we split our dataset into three parts: a training set ($60\%$), a validation set ($20\%$) and a testing set ($20\%$).
+As it is standard in the literature \cite{Breiman1996, Wang2009, Bernard2009}, we split our dataset into three parts: a training set ($60\%$), a validation set ($20\%$) and a testing set ($20\%$).
 The first set is used to train the full decision forest, using $B$ bootstrap resamples (bagging).
 The second set is used to prune the full forest according to a particular method of choice.
 After sub-forest identification, the full forest is re-trained with the full $80\%$ of the samples, corresponding to the training and validation sets.
 This ensures the comparison between the out-of-sample performances of the full forest and the alternative forest-pruning framework is unbiased.
 Lastly, the third set is used to compare the out-of-sample performance of the full forest and each of the pruning methods.

-Statistical significance (using the customary 5\% significance level) of the difference in MSPE and number of trees used across different methods is assessed via Wilcoxon signed-rank tests \citep{Wilcoxon1945}, which is appropriate when normality cannot be assumed, and is the recommended choice in the literature on comparing predictor accuracies \citep{Demsar2006, Lobato2011}.
+Statistical significance (at 5\% significance level) of the difference in MSPE and number of trees used across different methods is assessed via Wilcoxon signed-rank tests \citep{Wilcoxon1945}, which is appropriate when normality cannot be assumed, and is the recommended choice in the literature on comparing predictor accuracies \citep{Demsar2006, Lobato2011}.

 In forest induction, random feature selection occurs just once at the start of tree induction: each tree has access only to a random subset of the features, itself with random cardinality (in expectation, 80\% of the cardinality of the original feature set).
 This combination of bagging \citep{Breiman1996b} with random subspaces \citep{Ho1998} tends to outperform both of them individually \citep{Latinne2000}.
 To fit the trees we use the most widespread decision tree model i.e. the standard CART algorithm \citep{Breiman1984} (\texttt{rpart} R library (version 4.1.19) \citep{Therneau2013}) with default parameters, which, at the time of writing, do not include pruning but they do include early stopping.

 All tests are run on a 1.6 GHz Dual-Core Intel Core i5 processor with 8 GB of RAM.
-Lastly, the same random seed (123) is used across all simulations to ensure no cherry-picking takes place.
+Lastly, a fixed random seed (123) is used across all simulations to maintain reproducibility and avoid unintentional bias.